Skip to main content

 Early Validation of the Business Idea

-One of the main benefits of an MVP is that it allows you to validate your business idea with real users before investing large amounts of resources in full development.
-This early validation is crucial because many startups fail precisely because they develop products that nobody wants to buy or use.
-The MVP acts as a protective shield against this fundamental risk.
+One of the main benefits of an MVP is that it lets you validate the business idea with real users before investing like the product has already been proven.
+This early validation matters because many startups fail after building something nobody wants to buy or use.

 Resource Optimization and Risk Reduction